The True Story of Amanda Haughman Weight Loss — It's Fake!!!

-And all the claims that these brands make about losing weight, bogus.
+And all the claims that these brands make about losing weight, are bogus.
 None mention the benefits of apple cider vinegar, but that's beside the point as none is related to weight loss.
-The ad is just promoting to drink it, huh.
+The ad is just promoting drinking it, huh.

 A Break from Fake News: Here's Maci Bookout's Relationship History